DoodleDeBug/DoodleDeBug/README.md

-- 👋 Hi, I’m @DoodleDeBug
+### Hi there, I’m DoodleDeBug 👋

 - 👀 I’m interested in developing mobile apps and making educational games
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently on the 3 month Makers Bootcamp

 <!---